ARM-software/arm-trusted-firmware/docs/process/contributing.rst

 -  Make sure you have a Github account and you are logged on both `developer.trustedfirmware.org`_ and `review.trustedfirmware.org`_.

+   Also make sure that you have registered your full name and email address in your `review.trustedfirmware.org`_ profile.
+Otherwise, the Gerrit server might reject patches you attempt to post for review.

--  If you plan to contribute a major piece of work, it is usually a good idea to start a discussion around it on the mailing list.
+-  If you plan to contribute a major piece of work, it is usually a good idea to start a discussion around it on the `TF-A mailing list`_.
 This gives everyone visibility of what is coming up, you might learn that somebody else is already working on something similar or the community might be able to provide some early input to help shaping the design of the feature.